javascript-tutorial/en.javascript.info/1-js/1-getting-started/index.md

-# Введение
+# An introduction

-Про язык JavaScript и окружение для разработки на нём.
+About the JavaScript language and the environment to develop with it.